The information provided below intends to answer any questions veterinary practices might have about becoming a Training Practice (TP).

 How do I go about getting Training Practice approval?

-The Approved Centre will provide you with information regarding the application process and you can download an application form from the 'Related documents' box on the right which lists the criteria to be met for approval.
+Your chosen Centre will provide you with information regarding the application process and you can download an application form from the 'Related documents' box on the right which lists the criteria to be met for approval.
 Once you have completed your application, the Head of Centre will arrange for your practice to be visited.
-This visit will confirm your facilities and case-load and will also enable the visitor to discuss the ways in which the centre will assist you to provide good VN training.
+This visit will confirm your facilities and case-load and will also enable the visitor to discuss the ways in which the centre will assist you to provide good practical VN training.

 What is an Approved Centre?